https://publichealth.ouhsc.edu/academics Parent Page: Academics id: 34630 Active Page: PhD in Health Promotion Sciences id: 34521

 PhD in Health Promotion Sciences

-Step into a dynamic world of health promotion sciences with our PhD degree at OU Hudson College of Public Health.
+Step into a dynamic world of health promotion sciences with our PhD degree at OU Hudson College of Public Health, the only accredited public health school in Oklahoma.
 Our graduates are making a difference in public health, addressing social determinants of health, promoting health equity, and reducing health disparities.

 Curriculum